case-contract-testing/example-extractor/README.md

 ```
 ````

+By using `example-extractor`, you can easily maintain and manage code examples for documentation purposes, ensuring that your examples are always up-to-date with your source code.

 ### Example Usage in Source Files

 You can have multiple examples in your source files.
 Each example should have a unique name: